Museum Ludwig, Außenansicht bei Tag

 Chemistry and Leverkusen have always gone together.
 After all, chemist Carl Leverkus once founded the city on the river Rhine for his ultramarine production.
 His land was taken over by the Bayer company in 1891, which grew and just kept growing from that time onwards.
 The charming employee colonies from those days have long become listed buildings and number among the most beautiful parts of Leverkusen.
 The Japanese Garden, the Neulandpark on the Rhine, and the German Football Champions of 2024 are also closely linked to chemistry.
 What exactly is that connection?
 Discover it at the next stop: Leverkusen-Mitte.

-Learn more about :topic
+Learn more about Leverkusen

 A different kind of pleasure palaceSchloss Morsbroich